SEO And Your Business.

 The more content you have, the more people are likely to see visit your site, leading to an increase in leads.
 Not only can it help you get more leads, but it’s a fantastic part of a demand generation strategy.
 With a great demand generation strategy in place, you can get better, more qualified leads as well.

-One great way to do this is through posting your content on social media.
+One great way to do this is by posting your content on social media.
 Having a social media presence is crucial to increasing awareness to your business.
 Social media presence increases SEO authority and brand recognition.
 When you search up a brand, usually their social media will pop up on the first page.
 You can do this for yourself as well.
 When you Google your name, your social profiles should appear (if you’re active on them.)

 The majority of your audience will have an account on a social media platform.
 Targeting them with useful content can increase your likes, shares and followers and even generate online reviews, which then increases your online visibility.